Sleep & Anxiety Supplements

 None of the supplements above produces clinically significant addiction, tolerance, or withdrawal in the doses studied.
 This is a key advantage over prescription sleep medications:

-• Benzodiazepines, Z-drugs, OTC antihistamines — all carry meaningful tolerance, dependence, and withdrawal risks.
+• Benzodiazepines, Z-drugs, OTC antihistamines — all carry meaningful tolerance, dependence, and withdrawal risks, plus a falls-and-dementia signal above age 50.

-• DORAs (suvorexant, lemborexant, daridorexant) — newer prescription class without dependence/tolerance/rebound, similar to natural supplements in this respect.
+• Dual orexin-receptor antagonists (suvorexant, lemborexant, daridorexant) — newer prescription class without dependence/tolerance/rebound, similar to natural supplements in this respect.

 That said:

 • Long-term safety data (>1–2 years continuous daily use) is limited for most of these.
-Magnesium and melatonin have the longest track records.
+Magnesium has the longest clean track record; melatonin's long-term picture now carries a cardiovascular caveat (see below).

 What to combine, what to avoid